-- failure to anticipate competitive conditions and competition with market-players that have greater experience and brand recognition in the local markets than we do: - conformity with applicable business customs, including translation into foreign languages and associated expenses; - · increased costs and difficulty in protecting intellectual property and sensitive data; - Increased costs from local Card Networks, Bank Identification Number, or BIN, sponsors, and other local providers; - changes to the way we do business or price our products and services as compared with our current operations or a lack of acceptance of our Platform or certain products and services; - the ability to support and integrate with local BIN sponsors and third-party vendors; - difficulties in staffing and managing foreign operations in an environment of diverse culture, laws, and customs, and other challenges caused by distance; - language and cultural differences, and the increased travel, infrastructure, and legal and compliance costs associated with global operations; - · difficulties in recruiting and retaining qualified employees and maintaining our company culture; - difficulty in gaining acceptance from industry self-regulatory bodies; - compliance with multiple, potentially conflicting and changing governmental laws and regulations, including with respect to payment processing, data privacy, data protection, and information security; - compliance with U.S. and foreign anti-corruption, anti-bribery, and anti-money laundering laws; - potential tariffs, sanctions, fines, or other trade restrictions, including any political or economic responses and counter-responses or otherwise by various global actors to the significant military action against Ukraine launched by Russia; - exchange rate risk and Interchange Fee regulation in foreign countries; - compliance with complex and potentially conflicting and changing laws of taxing jurisdictions where we conduct business and applicable U.S. tax laws; and - regional economic and political instability or war, including the significant military action against Ukraine launched by Russia.
+- failure to anticipate competitive conditions and competition with market-players that have greater experience and brand recognition in the local markets than we do; - conformity with applicable business customs, including translation into foreign languages and associated expenses; - · increased costs and difficulty in protecting intellectual property and sensitive data; - · increased costs from local Card Networks, Bank Identification Number, or BIN, sponsors, and other local providers; - changes to the way we do business or price our products and services as compared with our current operations or a lack of acceptance of our Platform or certain products and services; - the ability to support and integrate with local BIN sponsors and third-party vendors; - difficulties in staffing and managing foreign operations in an environment of diverse culture, laws, and customs, and other challenges caused by distance; - language and cultural differences, and the increased travel, infrastructure, and legal and compliance costs associated with global operations; - difficulties in recruiting and retaining qualified employees and maintaining our company culture; - difficulties in gaining acceptance from industry self-regulatory bodies; - ours and our partners' compliance with multiple, potentially conflicting and changing governmental laws and regulations, including with respect to payment processing, data privacy, data protection, and information security; - difficulties identifying and contracting with local partners given the changing regulatory landscape in multiple jurisdictions; - compliance with U.S. and foreign anti-corruption, anti-bribery, and anti-money laundering laws; - potential tariffs, sanctions, fines, or other trade restrictions, including any political or economic responses and counter-responses or otherwise by various global actors to the significant military action against Ukraine launched by Russia; - exchange rate risk and Interchange Fee regulation in foreign countries; - compliance with complex and potentially conflicting and changing laws of taxing jurisdictions where we conduct business and applicable U.S. tax laws; and - · regional economic and political instability or war, including the significant military action against Ukraine launched by Russia.